tilburgsciencehub/website/content/topics/Collect-store/data-storage/commercial-cloud/download-data.md

 - **Opening files**: Learn how to access data directly via URL using `R` and `Python`
 - **Downloading and uploading data from google drive**
     - using google drive API to handle downloads and uploads data.
-    - Implementing `Python` and `R` scripts to download data from Google Drive and upload it back to Google Drive on a local machine.
+    - Implementing `Python` and `R` scripts to download data from Google Drive and upload it back to Google Drive from a local machine.
 {{% /summary %}}